-The results showed that the gifted students had leadership behavior skills and that
+The results showed that the gifted students had leadership behavior skills and that they need more attention to retain these skills.
+It seems that the most common

 When students develop EI, they have a greater ability to manage themselves and adapt to new conditions; this helps students acquire leadership behavior skills, and vice versa.
 Indeed, students with more EI can regulate their emotions and manage their relationships.
-Families, particularly parents, have a prominent role to play in helping male children regulate emotions, manage relationships, and leadership behavior, while girls, during adolescence, acquire more skills related to self-management.
+Families, particularly parents, have a prominent role to play in helping male children regulate emotions, manage relationships, and acquire leadership behavior, while girls, during adolescence, acquire more skills related to self-management.
 This finding contradicts that of Awamleh et al. (2013) and Ghaffari et al. (2013), as these studies found no differences attributed to gender in EI.
-The results of the current study suggested the attention importance of paying leadership behavior since it affects EI attainment among gifted students.
+The results of the current study suggested the importance of paying attention leadership behavior since it affects EI attainment among gifted students.
 The researchers attribute this finding to the fact that when students have varied leadership behavior, relating to calmness, balance and wisdom in decision making, this affects their EI and gives them a greater ability to control their feelings.
 This, in turn, affects the students' acquisition of a healthier psychological state, in terms of being less anxious and vulnerable to psychological stressors and disorders.
-Having suitable affects students' leadership behavior ability to control themselves, and this protects them from the psychological disorders that may affect them later in life Based on the results, the study recommends the following:
+Having suitable leadership behavior affects students' ability to control themselves, and this protects them from the psychological disorders that may affect them later in life Based on the results. the study recommends the following:

-Paying more attention to the leadership behavior skills of gifted students, especially those skills they Journal of Positive School Psychology 2022, Vol. 6, No. 5, 5449-5463 Dr. Anas Saleh Al-Dalaeen et al. gained to a medium degree, so that they can be developed;
+Paying more attention to the leadership behavior skills of gifted students, especially those skills they gained to a medium degree, so that they can be developed;

-- Improving the level of EI, particularly in relation to the self-management of the gifted students; - Improving one variable, since this contributes to the improvement of the other variable; - Focusing on the development of EI among males, since it is better among females; - Improving the skills of leadership behavior among the gifted students, especially among females; - Developing a counseling program to develop the skills of leadership behavior and EI among the gifted students; - Conducting further studies to address the skills of leadership behavior and EI and linking this with other categories.
+- Improving the level of EI. - particularly in relation to the selfmanagement of the gifted students; - Improving one variable, since this contributes to the improvement of the other variable; - Focusing on the development of EI among males, since it is better among females; - Improving the skills of leadership behavior among the gifted students, especially among females; - Developing a counseling program to develop the skills of leadership behavior and EI among the gifted students; - Conducting further studies to address the skills of leadership behavior and EI and linking this with other categories.